This post may contain affiliate links, from which we earn an income.

 Rovaniemi has to be one of the best Christmas destinations in Europe and is known as the home of Santa Claus.
 It’s also the site of the official Santa Claus Village, where you can meet the man himself and hang out with his elves and reindeer.

-Once you’re over that, some of the best things to do are dog sledding, snowshoeing, sleigh rides, Northern Lights watching, ice fishing, snowmobiling, ice-cart racing, and ice floating (whatever that is).
+Once you’re over that, this is a great place to try dog sledding, snowshoeing, sleigh rides, Northern Lights watching, ice fishing, snowmobiling, ice-cart racing, and ice floating (whatever that is).

 For a bit of culture and to learn more about Finnish Lapland and the Arctic, head to the Arktikum Science Museum where you can find out more about the history, nature, and landscape of the area.